arghvn/MyTelegram/readme.md

 The robot can not answer or say anything.
   Let's start by building our own robot server that runs in the back.

+Set up Your Bot Server :
+Every time you message a bot, it forwards your message in the form of an API call to a server.
+This server is what processes and responds to all the messages you send to the bot.
+There are two ways we can go about receiving updates whenever someone sends messages to our bot :
+Long polling : Periodically scan for any messages that may have appeared.
+Not recommended.
+Webhooks : Have the bot call an API whenever it receives a message.
+Much faster and more responsive.
+We are going to go with webhooks for this tutorial.
+Each webhook is called with an update object.
+Lets create our server to handle this update.